kylemck22/Term-Project/README.md

 5. Sentiment Analysis of Misinformation

-* Definition: To view what kind of Sentiment was felt pertaining to each politicians statements.
+* Definition: To view what kind of Sentiment was felt pertaining to each political party speakers statements.
-* Target: The more positive the sentiment toward the speakers, the more we should trust this person.
+* Target: The more positive the sentiment toward the parties, that is which party we should be comfortable voting for.

 DATA FOR TERM PROJECT MILESTONE 2: